elliotperviz/cmms/md/C01_02/README.md

 - **Integrate Newton's equations and apply a Nose-Hoover thermostat to heat to 500K in the NVT ensemble.**

-  the "MD run" section in `heat.in` should looks as follows:
+  the 'MD run' section in "heat.in" should looks as follows:
   ```bash
   ### MD run #############
   timestep        10.0